This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - tokophobia, the fear of childbirth.

-Migraines include severe throbbing or pounding pain on one or both sides of the head, and can also affect the face or neck.
+Migraine headaches include severe throbbing or pounding pain on one or both sides of the head, and can also affect the face or neck.
 They are debilitating enough to significantly impact daily activities.

 Additional symptoms can include